|

 as

-living Portmahon House,
+living Portmahon House.

-he is listed as "agriculturalist",
+He is "agriculturalist",

-main house has 6 rooms,
+The house has 6 rooms,

-3 windows at front of house,
+3 windows at front of house.

-there are a total of 20 out-offices and farm buildings
+There are a total of 20 out-offices and farm buildings

 (consisting of 4 stables, 2 coach houses, 1 harness room, 2 cow houses,

-1 calf house, 1 potato house, 6 sheds, 2 stores and 1 forge),
+1 calf house, 1 potato house, 6 sheds, 2 stores and 1 forge).

-sold vegetables to Covent Garden, London, 1912/13,
+sold vegetables to Covent Garden, London, 1912/13.

 "He was most successful, and as well as supplying the Dublin market